Skip to content

 • Have the equivalent of at least CAD$2,500 on landing to help cover initial expenses.

-• Be able to take out health insurance for the full duration of their Working Holiday Visa in Canada (participants will have to present evidence of this insurance at the point of entry in Canada).
-View providers and get quotes on our health insurance for Canada page.
+• Take out health insurance for the full duration of their Working Holiday Visa in Canada (participants will have to present evidence of this insurance at the point of entry in Canada).
+View providers on our health insurance for Canada page or get a free comparative quote for IEC health insurance.

 • Be admissible to Canada.